TaiwoOmotayo/Splendor-Hotel-Bookings/README.md

 # Splendor Hotel Group Bookings Analysis

 ## Overview
 Welcome to the Splendor Hotel Group (SHG) Bookings Analysis project repository.
-In this project, I utilizes Power BI to analyze and visualize booking data for SHG, providing insights into booking trends, occupancy rates, and revenue performance.
+In this project, I utilize Power BI to analyze and visualize booking data for SHG, providing insights into booking trends, occupancy rates, and revenue performance.

 ## Project Files
 - **SHG Booking.pbit**: Power BI template file containing the dashboard and reports for SHG bookings analysis.